Octavia Walton Le Vert: Early life

-Octavia Walton was born on August 11, 1810 at her maternal grandmother's home, Belle Vue, near Augusta, Georgia.
+Octavia Walton was born on August 11, 1810, at her maternal grandmother's home, Belle Vue, near Augusta, Georgia.
 Her parents' first home, Meadow Garden, was nearby.
 Her parents were George Walton Jr. and Sally Minge Walker.
 George Walton, Jr. was educated at Princeton University, eventually becoming a prominent lawyer and Georgia state representative.
 Sally Minge Walker was from a socially prominent Georgia family.
 Octavia Walton was the oldest of two children.
 Her younger brother, Robert Watkins Walton, was born in 1812.

 Her paternal grandparents were George Walton, Sr. and Dorothy Camber.
 George Walton, Sr. was a signer of the Declaration of Independence, Chief Justice of the Georgia Supreme Court, second Governor of Georgia, and later a United States Senator.
 Her maternal grandparents were George Walker and Elizabeth Talbot.
 The Walker family plantation, Belle Vue, is now a part of Augusta University.
 George Walker served in the Georgia General Assembly during the late 18th century and later in the Georgia House of Representatives before dying at age thirty-eight in 1804.

 Octavia was taught at home by her mother and paternal grandmother in a variety of subjects, and she and Robert were also tutored in science and Latin by a Scottish teacher.
 She showed a unique comprehension of languages at an early age.
-She mastered French and Spanish and could speak Italian before reaching puberty.
+She was fluent in French and Spanish and could speak Italian before she was a teenager.

 George Walton, Jr. was appointed Florida's first territorial secretary in 1821, taking his family with him to Pensacola.
-Octavia is known to have assisted her father by translating French and Spanish documents into English.
+Octavia assisted her father by translating French and Spanish documents into English.
 During her father's long tenure in Florida, her mother frequently took the children on tours along the Eastern Seaboard.
 Historians and literary scholars believe that it was during one of these trips in the late 1820s that she encountered Edgar Allan Poe, with whom she continued correspondence until his death.
-After her death a poem, the text of which was authenticated as being written in Poe's hand, was found in one of her personal albums.
+After her death, a poem, the text of which was authenticated as being written in Poe's hand, was found in one of her personal albums.
 The date "May 1, 1827" was written in her hand on the poem.

-During another East Coast trip during the early 1830s Walton met Washington Irving while traveling on a stagecoach.
+During another East Coast trip during the early 1830s, Walton met Washington Irving while traveling on a stagecoach.
 The two became friends and remained so until Irving's death.
-Irving encouraged the young woman to use writing to express herself.
+Irving encouraged Le Vert to express herself through writing.
 She spent several seasons in Washington, D.C..
 During this time she attended congressional debates and met Daniel Webster, John C. Calhoun, and Henry Clay, becoming friends with all three, but developing an especially close friendship with Clay.